 The same mucilage that lubricates joints can loosen mucous in the lungs to treat coughs, as well as intestinal inflammation, and the starchy roots contain sugars that feed healthy bacteria in the intestines.

 Tincture or Tea?

 Each person is different and will have their own unique response to Solomon’s Seal.
-You may experience some level of immediate relief or it may take time to notice any beneficial effects.
-Please be patient and keep track of your daily dosage, changing symptoms, and any improvements, even if gradual.
+You may experience some level of immediate ease or it may take time to notice any beneficial effects.
+Please be patient and keep track of your daily use, changing symptoms, and any improvements, even if gradual.
 When unpleasant symptoms subside, it’s easy to forget that we ever had them.
-Writing things down can make the healing process a good learning experience.
+Writing things down can make the restorative process a good learning experience.